 Multiple ESG data sources are utilised as part of the assessment of an issuer, and in ongoing monitoring activities.
 Such data forms an input, rather than dictating what the Fundamental ESG (Risk) Rating that is assigned to each issuer should be.
 The monitoring of ESG data and developments on an ongoing basis may potentially highlight new ESG risks and controversies and may also prompt a review of the ongoing validity of the assigned Fundamental ESG (Risk) Rating.
-In some instances, this could lead to a downgrade below the minimum permitted threshold, making it no longer eligible for investment.

 The credit analysts conduct the initial issuer ESG evaluation and assigns the ESG metrics, this is based on a qualitative judgement, balancing consideration of the various ESG factors/risks included in the analysis.
-These are then reviewed and finalised by the Responsible Investment team, prioritised depending on the assigned Fundamental ESG (Risk) Rating.
+These are then reviewed and finalised by the fixed income members of the Responsible Investment team, prioritised depending on the assigned Fundamental ESG (Risk) Rating.
 The process operates by consensus.

 A new issuer cannot be invested in without prior ESG assessment to ensure it is suitable.
 Given potential timing challenges in completing the standard ESG evaluation and primary issuance placements in the market, a preliminary ESG analysis can be undertaken as a minimum in certain instances.
 A more concise version of the standard issuer ESG evaluation, the preliminary ESG analysis is based primarily on third-party ESG metrics.
-It is possible that upon replacing the preliminary ESG analysis with a standard ESG evaluation, the additional ESG data and insights results in an issuer being assigned a Fundamental ESG (Risk) Rating which is below the minimum permitted threshold, making it no longer eligible for investment.
+It is possible that upon replacing the preliminary ESG analysis with a standard ESG evaluation, the additional ESG data and insights results in an issuer being assigned a Fundamental ESG (Risk) Rating which differs to what was originally assigned.

-There is a formal review of an issuer ESG evaluation every two years, although it can be initiated sooner where there is sufficient cause to question the ongoing validity of the assigned Fundamental ESG (Risk) Rating, which could lead to a downgrade of the assigned ESG risk rating below the minimum permitted threshold, making it no longer eligible for investment.
+There is a formal review of an issuer ESG evaluation every two years, although it can be initiated sooner where there is sufficient cause to question the ongoing validity of the assigned Fundamental ESG (Risk) Rating, which could lead to a downgrade/upgrade of the assigned ESG risk rating.